BrookingsInstitution/MetroRecoveryIndex/README.md

 # Airport Passengers
   **Source:** TSA
 **Definition:** Total number of passengers screened by TSA at airports.
-**Notes:** There is no data for the 27 metropolitan areas without an airport within their geographic bounds.
-Consequently, overall ranks are out of 165 metros.
+**Notes:** There is no data for the 28 metropolitan areas without an airport within their geographic bounds.
+Consequently, overall ranks are out of 164 metros.
 All &quot;Very Large&quot; metros are represented, thus ranks for metros within this size class are out of 53.
-Ranks for metros in the &quot;Large&quot; metro size class are out of 47 metros.
-Finally, ranks for metros in the &quot;Mid-sized&quot; size class are out of 65.
+Ranks for metros in the &quot;Large&quot; metro size class are out of 48 metros.
+Finally, ranks for metros in the &quot;Mid-sized&quot; size class are out of 64.

-**Latest data** : January 2021
+**Latest data** : February 2021
-**Last updated:** March 9, 2021
+**Last updated:** April 5, 2021

 | **label** | **name** |
   | --- | --- |